Here are the web exclusives from the January/February 2011 issue of Children’s Ministry Magazine.

 Don’t dump your pent-up frustrations on the parent.
 Whining won’t attract volunteers!
 Don’t blame your children’s council, elder board, or anyone else for developing such a “ridiculous and strict” policy.
 Uphold and support why this policy is important for the safety of children.
 Don’t blame the parents for not volunteering their time if the room is closed due to volunteer/child ratio.
 Gently invite them to be part of the solution so it doesn’t happen again.

-Want to learn more about Children’s Ministry Magazine?
+Want to learn even more about childrensministry.com?
 Visit our “About Us” page.